 The Department of Political Science provides students with the tools for a careful and systematic study of politics within the scope of a liberal arts education and the Mission Statement of Providence College.
 Students are grounded in factual material about governments and politics, and in political philosophy as well.
 The department’s program also is grounded in values: we study what ought to happen in politics, as well as what happens in politics.
 We stress the importance of lifelong learning skills in critical thinking, writing, and speaking; all courses require analytic reading and clear writing, and upper-division courses (300+) require research papers.

 The political science department believes strongly that learning is not limited to the classroom.
 The department encourages community involvement—we are engaged with local organizations in a series of voluntary projects, we encourage foreign study, and we support internships— as part of our academic program.
 On campus, the department presents a full range of public events every year, including lectures, films, and “teach-ins.”
 Political science students are actively involved in campus student government, the student newspaper, and many other organizations, both on and off campus.

-The political science department has a diverse full-time faculty of 13 members, with Ph.D. degrees from a variety of universities, including Brandeis, Brown, California at Berkeley, Columbia, Massachusetts, Pennsylvania, Rutgers, SUNY at Buffalo, Syracuse, and Texas.
-Political science faculty teach in the women’s studies, liberal arts honors, global studies, public and community service studies, and development of western civilization.
+The political science department has a diverse full-time faculty of 14 members, with Ph.D. degrees from a variety of institutions, including Brown, California at Berkeley, Chicago, Columbia, Connecticut, Dalhousie, Kent State, Massachusetts, Michigan State, North Carolina, Northwestern, Rutgers, and SUNY at Buffalo.
+Political science faculty direct the College’s programs in black studies, latin american studies, and public administration, and teach in the women’s studies, liberal arts honors, global studies, public and community service studies, development of western civilization, and asian studies programs.